 Installing the NVIDIA driver

-NVIDIA T4, NVIDIA Tesla P4, and NVIDIA Tesla P100 GPUs work on GCP only with qualified NVIDIA Quadro Virtual Data Center Workstation (vWS) drivers for both compute and display workloads.
+NVIDIA T4, NVIDIA Tesla P4, and NVIDIA Tesla P100 GPUs work on Google Cloud only with qualified NVIDIA Quadro Virtual Data Center Workstation (vWS) drivers for both compute and display workloads.
 You can download these drivers from a public storage bucket.

 On the Windows desktop of your virtual workstation, open the Google Cloud SDK Shell by double-clicking its icon.